willtemperley/swift-postgres-client/Docs/setting_up_a_postgres_database_for_testing.md

     ssl = on
     password_encryption = scram-sha-256

-If running Postgres on a different host than PostgresClientKit, confirm `postgressql.conf` also sets [`listen_addresses`](https://www.postgresql.org/docs/12/runtime-config-connection.html#RUNTIME-CONFIG-CONNECTION-SETTINGS) to the desired network interface.
+If running Postgres on a different host than PostgresClientKit, confirm `postgresql.conf` also sets [`listen_addresses`](https://www.postgresql.org/docs/current/runtime-config-connection.html#RUNTIME-CONFIG-CONNECTION-SETTINGS) to the desired network interface.

 ## Configure authentication